iredmail/docs/howto/force.user.to.change.password.md

 ## How it works

-iRedMail configures Roundcube to store last password change date while user changed their password.
+iRedMail configures Roundcube webmail to store last password change date while user changed password.
 For MySQL/MariaDB/PostgreSQL backends, it's stored in SQL database `vmail`, column `mailbox.passwordlastchange`.
 For LDAP backends, it's stored in LDAP attribute `shadowLastChange` of user account.
 If user didn't change password before, or user account is newly created, the password